mosesvk/Codewars/README.md

 # Codewars
-List of Codewars problems that I have solved
+List of Codewars problems that I have worked on